nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/tutorial/07-share-code.md

 # React Nx Tutorial - Step 7: Share Code

-## Nx.dev Tutorial | React | Step 7: Share Code

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-zzw4_oT_2I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Awesome!
 The application is working end to end!
 However, there is a problem.
 Both the backend and the frontend define the `Todo` interface.
-The interface is in sync now, but in a real application, over time, it will diverge, and, as a result, runtime errors will creep in.
+The interface is in sync now, but in a real application, over time, it diverges, and, as a result, runtime errors creep in.
 You should share this interface between the backend and the frontend.
-In Nx, you can do this by creating a library.
+In Nx, you do this by creating a library.

 **Run the following generator to create a library:**